aligator527/CDIEXT-firefox/README.md

 ## Roadmap

 - [X] Add options for styles of pop-up dictionary
+- [ ] Add options for styles of reader
+- [ ] Add sticky mode
+  - [ ] Add hotkey for sticky mode
+- [ ] Add function of playing audio
+- [ ] Add function of adding word to Anki

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).